EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 A server should be planned in accordance with the network
-requirements: busy networks like EOS, Telos and WAX require a baremetal server with directly attached SSD or NVMe.
+requirements: busy networks like EOS, Telos and WAX require a bare-metal server with directly attached SSD or NVMe.
 Some hosting providers allow a combination of HDD and SSD in the same physical server, and blocks log and state history archive can be stored on hard disks.

 As of beginning of 2023, the WAX blockchain has the largest state among public networks, occupying about 100GB.
-Also the intensity of transactions is so high that in default state mappimg mode (state mapped to a file on NVS storage) the speed of storage is sometimes not high enough, and the drives are worn off relatively quickly.
-An enterprise grade NVME drive could be desroyed within a few months.
+Also the intensity of transactions is so high that in default state mapping mode (state mapped to a file on NVMe storage) the speed of storage is sometimes not high enough, and the drives are worn off relatively quickly.
+An enterprise grade NVME drive could be destroyed within a few months.

 The current recommended setup for a WAX node is utilizing a `tmpfs` partition for the state directory.
 The tmpfs filesystem maps its